Conditions we treat

 Providing links with community health services and other support agencies.

 The Infectious Diseases team look after children with complicated TB (eg TB meningitis and mycobacterial infections in immunocompromised children).

 There is a monthly clinic dedicated to management of patients infected with TB run by the infectious diseases consultant and a clinical nurse specialist responsible for tuberculosis.

 Children with Hepatitis B and C are seen in a specialist clinic.
 A particular focus of the service is the care of viral hepatitis in the context of immunodeficiency.

 The infectious diseases team works closely with rheumatology and nephrology to provide care for patients with periodic fevers and vasculitis.
 Patients are seen in specialist multi-disciplinary clinics.

-Search our medical conditions section for more health advice and information about the conditions we treat.
+Search for more health advice and information about the medical conditions we treat at GOSH.